Ryanair boss slams UK aviation regulator after Thomas Cook collapse

-LONDON (Reuters) - Ryanair (RYA.I) boss Michael O’Leary slammed Britain’s aviation regulator on Tuesday, saying its soft licensing rules contributed to the chaos around Thomas Cook’s (TCG.L) bankruptcy.
+LONDON (Reuters) - Ryanair (RYA.I) boss Michael O’Leary slammed Britain’s aviation regulator on Tuesday, saying its soft licensing rules contributed to the chaos around Thomas Cook’s TCG.L bankruptcy.

 O’Leary, whose low-fare model has squeezed less competitive rivals, said the tour operator model was “dead” and Thomas Cook’s collapse last week was no surprise.